- Mutual Evaluations

 The APG Ad Hoc Working Group on FATF Issues, which was established in November 2010, assisted the Secretariat and APG members to better manage work associated with FATF issues and to encourage input by members into the FATF’s policy development process, in particular the review of the FATF Standards, as well as identifying training/implementation issues for members arising out of the review of the Standards.

-Documents for Mutual Evaluations Working Group (MEWG) meetings are available to APG Members and Observers in the Documents area in the secure section of the website.
+Documents for Mutual Evaluation Working Group (MEWG) meetings are available to APG Members and Observers in the Documents area in the secure section of the website.

 The purpose of the APG Mutual Evaluation Working Group (the “ME Working Group”) is to: